KEITH'S MECCANO PAGE

 You may get a feel for later variants at http://www.amazon.com (ensure your young child narrows the search to the Toys section as searching the entire site for "erector" will produce some "interesting" products whose educational impact you may want to defer to a more discerning age - you might also look in Books) or http://www.thesourcecc.com (and muck about to find comprehensive information).

-In the U.S. the product is branded Erector, but the parts and even the included brochure say Meccano and are Meccano.
+In the U.S. the product is now branded Erector, but the parts and even the included brochure now say Meccano and are Meccano.
 Some interchange with traditional Erector is possible, due to half-inch hole spacing, but other parts such as screw threads are different.
 There may be some new parts that resemble traditional Erector, such as the long flanged plate shown in the ferris wheel illustration in the brochure.
-(As well, someone - perhaps Meccano and others - are selling sets referred to as classic Erector or such.
-I have not seen the parts so do not know if they are fully compatible with old Erector or just look-alike in colors and themes as some of the really-Meccano sets like Ferris Wheel are.)
+A few theme sets were produced, such as Empire State Building (if you want many flat plates that's the one for you, it was not a big seller so you may find one cheap).

 Spykee Robot update 2010

 Heavy on audio/communications & lights, computer interface to setup, Internet access capability to check on your place, humanoid/insect appearance, about 32 cm tall.
 Check Spykee World for some details (click on different areas of the page for different versions, at least four).
 I cannot judge how great it is for robotics - many neat features, the home security robot application does seem very capable.
-Regardless, it shows some action by Meccano to embrace modern technology, especially programming by personal computer, and may raise awareness of the Erector/Meccano product line.
+Regardless, it showed some action by Meccano to embrace modern technology, especially programming by personal computer, and may raise awareness of the Erector/Meccano product line.
 Unfortunately it is not the equal of Lego Mindstorm, which is getting the buzz that Meccano had generations ago, with contests and use for the original purpose of Frank Hornby's efforts" - education (the "Mechanics Made Easy" start).
 [Beware that the name is spelled two ways on web sites covering it, Spyke and Spykee.]

 There are smaller Spykee sets, appearing limited to audio functions, selling for well under $100.